Series of Conditions Involving Gastrointestinal Tract

 Commitment to Research

 The Penn State Pediatric Gastroenterology frequently participates in clinical trials to help improve digestive problems in children and adolescents.
-For more information on clinical trials at Penn State Children’s Hospital, please visit StudyFinder.
+For more information on clinical trials at Penn State Health Children’s Hospital, please visit StudyFinder.

 Support groups provide children and their families an opportunity to connect with others in similar situations.
 Learn more about the support groups offered at Penn State Health Children’s Hospital.